hepeknet/kafka-event-generator/README.md

 ## How to run

+In order to start using this generator you have to know:

-You have to know the address of your Kafka schema registry and address of at least one Kafka broker in order to start using this generator.
+* address of your Kafka schema registry
+* address of at least one Kafka broker

 You always have to specify at least those two values when starting this tool.

-Depending on number of parameters kdg might ask you for extra information.
+Depending on number of parameters *keg* might ask you for extra information.

 ## Exploratory mode

-In this mode you do not know what topics have assigned schemas.
-So you do not specify topic name or number of events to send
+In this mode maybe you do not know what topics have assigned schemas or you want to decide that interactively.
+You do not have to specify topic name or number of events to send

 ~~~~
-./kdg.sh <kafka-schema-registry-ip-port> <kafka-brokers-csv>
+./keg.sh <kafka-schema-registry-ip-port> <kafka-brokers-csv>
 ~~~~

 ## Non-exploratory mode